Next: Programming in M4sh, Up: Other Autoconf macros [Contents][Index]

 every Makefile.am in the tree.
 The effect is as if

-each option were listed in AUTOMAKE_OPTIONS
+each option were listed in AUTOMAKE_OPTIONS (see Automake options).

-By default this macro AC_DEFINE
+By default this macro AC_DEFINE’s PACKAGE and

-.
+VERSION.
 This can be avoided by passing the no-define

 option (see List of Automake options):